 A lofty ambition - definitely.
 Naive - possibly.

 Now a decade into my career, I know the ins and outs of Parliament and campaigning, but still view politics as a necessary evil to achieve positive policy change.
-In addition, even though the nature of my job meanI need to know what is going on in the new every day also find the daily news cycle overwhelming, too opinion-based and overly provocative.
-This means that even though the nature of my job means that I need to know what is going on in the news every day, I avoid reading, watching or listening to the news.
-Instead I use official sources such as the House of Commons Library and Hansard to find out what is going on.
+In addition, even though the nature of my job means I need to know what is going on in the news every day, I find the daily news cycle and instant access to commentary on events overwhelming, too opinion-based and overly provocative.
+So now instead I use official sources such as the House of Commons Library and Hansard to find out what is going on.

 This takes time and effort.
 Time and effort that until I worked in the political sphere I wouldn't have known how to approach, and to be honest made a priority.
 And this is how I came up with ‘I have a voice’ .
 I can share my experience with others who want to cut through the noise to find information that will help them to develop and use their voice whether that be by voting, campaigning, or even just speaking with their friends, families and communities about the issues they care about.